Introduction to Earth Science - Second Edition

 Author

-Laura Neser, Ph.D. is an Instructor in the Department of Geosciences at Virginia Tech.
-Dr. Neser earned her B.S. in Geosciences at Virginia Tech in the spring of 2008 and completed her Ph.D. in Geological Sciences At the University of North Carolina at Chapel Hill (UNC) in 2014.
-Her doctoral research focused on the structural geology, sedimentology, and stratigraphy of formations that were deposited along the flanks of the Beartooth Mountains as they rose during late Paleocene-Eocene time.
-Dr. Neser has worked as an athletic tutor and online instructor at The University of North Carolina (Chapel Hill, NC), in temporary positions as an Adjunct Instructor at Chowan University (Murfreesboro, NC) and Full-Time Lecturer at Indiana State University (Terre Haute, IN), and as a Professor at Seminole State College (Sanford, FL) before starting as an Instructor at Virginia Tech in the fall of 2021.
+Laura Neser, PhD, is an instructor in the Department of Geosciences at Virginia Tech.
+Dr. Neser earned her BS in Geosciences at Virginia Tech in the spring of 2008 and completed her PhD in Geological Sciences at the University of North Carolina at Chapel Hill (UNC) in 2014.
+Her doctoral research focused on the structural geology, sedimentology, and stratigraphy of formations that were deposited along the flanks of the Beartooth Mountains as they rose during the late Paleocene-Eocene time period.
+Since earning her PhD, Dr. Neser has worked as an athletic tutor and online instructor at the University of North Carolina at Chapel Hill, held temporary positions as an adjunct instructor at Chowan University (Murfreesboro, NC) and as a full-time lecturer at Indiana State University (Terre Haute, IN), and worked as a professor at Seminole State College (Sanford, FL) before joining Virginia Tech as an instructor in the fall of 2021.

-Although she is currently focused on teaching online sections of Introduction to Earth Science, Earth Resources, Society and the Environment, and Climate History, her teaching background is significantly broader and includes Environmental ‬Science, Astronomy, Environmental ‬Ethics, Earth History, Structural Geology, and Field Geology‬.
+Although she is currently focused on teaching sections of Introduction to Earth Science, Earth Resources, Society and the Environment, and Climate History, her teaching background is significantly broader and includes Sedimentology-Stratigraphy, Environmental Science, Astronomy, Environmental Ethics, Earth History, Structural Geology, and Field Geology.